jhoover4/pug-or-ugh-api/README.md

 This is the eleventh project in the Treehouse Python tech degree.

-Hosted on [Heroku](https://pug-or-ugh.herokuapp.com).
-To view locally clone the repo, download the requirements with `pip install requirements.txt` and run `python manage.py`.
+Hosted at (pug-or-ugh.jordanhoover.me)[pug-or-ugh.jordanhoover.me].
+To view locally clone the repo, create a virtual env and run `make install` and `make run`.

 ## Description